Actively Recruiting

 - Symptomatic spinal cord compression or signs of impending cord compression

-- Active metastatic central nervous system disease, including leptomeningeal disease
+- Active metastatic central nervous system disease including leptomeningeal disease

 - Severe urinary incontinence or conditions preventing safe radioactive urine disposal

-- Significant ECG abnormalities during screening
+- Significant abnormalities on screening ECG

-- Allergy to study medication or components
+- Hypersensitivity to investigational product or its components

 AI-Screening